-- 1. The following extensions to the core approaches are studied at HL only: - the role of animal research in understanding human behaviour - cognitive processing in the digital world - the influence of globalization on individual attitudes, identities and behaviour.
+- 1. The following extensions to the core approaches are studied at HL only: - a. the role of animal research in understanding human behaviour - b. cognitive processing in the digital world - c. the influence of globalization on individual attitudes, identities and behaviour.
 This differentiation is reflected in paper 1 section B of the external assessment. - 2.
 SL students are required to study one option while HL students study two options.
-This differentiation is reflected in paper 2 of the external assessment. - 3.
-Both SL and HL students will be expected to show their understanding of approaches to research in the internal assessment.
+This differentiation is reflected in paper 2 of the external assessment.

+3. Both SL and HL students will be expected to show their understanding of approaches to research in the internal assessment.
 Additionally, HL students will be directly assessed on their understanding of approaches to research in paper 3 of the external assessment.
 This will cover both qualitative and quantitative research methods.

-Assessment component SL Weighting

-External assessment 75%

-Paper 1 50%

-Section A: Three short-answer questions on the core approaches to psychology Section B: One essay from a choice of three on the biological, cognitive and

-sociocultural approaches to behavior.
+Assessment component SL Weighting External assessment 75% Paper 1 Section A: Three short-answer questions on the core approaches to psychology Section B: One essay from a choice of three on the biological, cognitive and sociocultural approaches to behavior.
+50% Paper 2 One question from a choice of three on one option 25% Internal assessment Experimental study A report on an experimental study undertaken by the student.
 25%

-Paper 2

-One question from a choice of three on one option

-Internal assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-Experimental study

-A report on an experimental study undertaken by the student.

-Assessment component HL Weighting

-External assessment 80%

-Paper 1 40%

-Section A: Three short-answer questions on the core approaches to psychology.
-Section B: One essay from a choice of three on the biological, cognitive and sociocultural

-approaches to behaviour.
+Assessment component HL Weighting External assessment 80% Paper 1 Section A: Three short-answer questions on the core approaches to psychology.
+40% Section B: One essay from a choice of three on the biological, cognitive and sociocultural approaches to behaviour.
 One, two or all the essays will reference the additional HL topic.
-Paper 2 20%

-Two questions; one from a choice of three on each of two options 20%

-Paper 3

-Three short-answer questions from a list of six static questions on approaches to research.

-Internal assessment 20%
+20% Paper 2 Two questions; one from a choice of three on each of two options Paper 3 Three short-answer questions from a list of six static questions on approaches to research.
+20% Internal assessment Experimental study A report on an experimental study undertaken by the student.
+20%

-This component is internally assessed by the teacher and externally moderated by the IB at

-the end of the course.

-Experimental study

-A report on an experimental study undertaken by the student.